 An energy-efficient roof, on the other hand, can be any kind of roofing system with reflective features.
 Depending on the available residential roofing services, one can choose a white or a light-colored roof, or special asphalt shingles with reflective granules.
 It reflects sunlight, which reduces the amount of heat the roof absorbs.
 This, in turn, reduces the heat that gets through to the indoor living space and minimizes indoor cooling requirements and energy consumption.

 While these are two entirely different roofing systems, certain features are common to these two.
 For instance, green roofs can be energy-efficient too.
 Instead of reflecting heat, the plants and soil both act as insulation.
 The plants need sunlight for photosynthesis, which means only a fraction of the heat ever makes it to the attic.
 In addition to the energy savings, both reduce your dependence on oil-based energy from the grid.

 Both types of roofing also help extend the service life of the roofing structure.
 Since green roofs do not have the actual roof exposed to the elements, damage from wind and impact is minimized.
 Energy-efficient roofs, on the other hand, minimize the chances of warping and swelling caused by swings in temperature.

 To learn more about these eco-friendly roofing systems, or our other services including exterior vinyl siding, call Harmony Home Improvement today at (860) 516-9103.
 You can also fill out our contact form to schedule a free, no-obligation estimate.
-We serve Glastonbury, CT, and surrounding areas.
+We serve the entire state of Connecticut.